Mass media in Armenia: Internet

 Online media are growing.
 According to the local monitoring centre Circle.am (Rating and statistics for Armenian web resource) popular sites in Armenia include Hetq online, A1+ online, PanArmenian Network, News.am, Armenia Now, Armenia Today, Panorama.am, and Tert.am.

 Media organisations

 Trade unions

 Armenia's constitution recognises the right to form and join trade unions, with some restrictions for members of the armed forces or police.
 The main trade union is the Confederation of Trade Unions of Armenia (CTUA).

 Media agencies

-Media organisations in Armenia include the Journalists Union of Armenia, Yerevan Press Club (YPC), the Association of Investigative Journalists (HETQ) and the All Armenian Mass Media Association (Mediaforum).
+Media organisations in Armenia include the Journalists Union of Armenia, Yerevan Press Club (YPC), the Association of Investigative Journalists (HETQ), and Media Initiatives Center.

 NGOs active in the media field in Armenia include the Committee to Protect Freedom of Expression.

 Regulatory authorities

 The regulatory authority for the media sector is the Ministry of Communication of Armenia.

 Broadcast media require licenses from the National Commission on Television and Radio (NCTR), which is composed of 8 members (4 appointed by the President, 4 by the Parliament) for a 6-years mandate.
 The licensing systems hinders media freedom and diversity.
 Print and online media are exempt from licenses.